Weird airplanes from the early days of aviation.

 The machine probably did fly, mainly because anything will fly if you attach a big enough helium balloon to it.

 These bizarre airplanes certainly seem ridiculous; and with the benefit of hindsight gained from over a century of advances in aviation technology, it may seem obvious that these experiments were doomed to fail.
+The airplanes in this article all proved to be technological dead ends.
 However we must not forget the debt that we owe these aviation pioneers who dared to challenge the skies with little more than their imaginations.